-In this episode of the Frugal Living podcast, host Jim Markus talks with Christina Deierling about dumpster diving and other ways to reduce food waste.
-You can listen to the Frugal Living Podcast on Apple Podcasts, on Spotify, on Anchor.fm, or anywhere you go to find podcasts.
+In this episode of Frugal Living, host Jim Markus talks with Christina Deierling about dumpster diving and other ways to reduce food waste.
+You can listen to Frugal Living with Jim Markus on Apple Podcasts, on Spotify, on Anchor.fm, or anywhere you go to find podcasts.

 Table of Contents

 - What If I Don’t Want to Get Into a Dumpster?

 - I Want to Help Reduce Food Waste, But I’m Not Sure I’m Ready For Scavenging for My Own Food

 - Read a Transcript from This Episode

 - More about the Frugal Living Podcast